Last updated July 2014

 Deadline and Notification

-Applications for first-year fellowships are due no later than September 15 (Monday, September 16, in 2013).
+Applications for first-year fellowships are due no later than September 15.
 A complete application includes all materials requested on the form, in the correct number of copies, AND the three (3) confidential letters supporting the application.
 It is the applicant’s responsibility to verify that all materials reached the Society on time by contacting Linda Musumeci, Director of Grants and Fellowships, at LMusumeci [at] amphilsoc [dot] org or 215-440-3429.
 A written decision is mailed to candidates in January.

 Daland Fellowships in Clinical Investigation